 - Features and accessories

-The shape you choose affects the price of the pool.
+The size and shape you choose affect the price of the pool.
 Vinyl liner pools have more shapes, sizes, and depths available than other types of pools.
-A rectangular shape is less expensive because it is easier to cut out the vinyl liner than a custom curvy shape.
-Vinyl over your steps adds more to the price.
+A rectangular shape is less expensive because it is easier to manufacture the vinyl liner than a custom curvy shape.
+Vinyl over your steps adds more to the price as well.

 Features and Accessories

 Pool accessories and special features add to the cost of the pool.
 For example, a simple design costs less than a spa with waterfalls.
-Some add-ons you can get with your pool include water features, a pump, lighting, diving board, robotic pool cleaner, a pool cover, heater, and retaining wall.
+Some add-ons you can also get with your pool include water features, additional lighting, slides, a pool cover, heater, spas, robotic cleaners, and pool equipment automation that can be controlled from your phone.

 Coping is the border around the top perimeter of the pool that creates the transition from the pool to the patio.
 It is priced by linear foot.
-Your choices are a cantilever coping (the least expensive), a flat-mount coping (next expensive), and a white aluminum c-channel coping (same as the flat-mount).
-The standard is white aluminum C-channel coping.
+Depending on the material you choose to use, the price can vary.

 Steps and Benches